Betty Oare made headlines

 He grew up playing soccer barefoot on the streets of a very different-looking Athens.
 But he didn’t start running marathons until he was 59 years old.

-We all know the advantages of exercising: moving your body throughout the day ultimately gives you more energy, helps stave off lifestyle-induced diseases including heart conditions, obesity, and adult-onset diabetes.
+We all know the advantages of exercising: moving your body throughout the day ultimately gives you more energy, helps stave off lifestyle-induced diseases including heart conditions

 What’s Holding You Back?